-- 17. As a result of the final settlement agreement between the parties, Petitioner has agreed to relocate the Development Site as more clearly indicated in the sketch attached as Exhibit A. Such relocation would result in the Development being located in a safer non-high velocity flood zone area. - 18.
-Petitioner has agreed to the provisions of the final settlement agreement and is submitting this Petition in order to preserve the viability of the Development (and the sister development known as The Landings at Sugarloaf Key, which is the subject of a separate petition for waiver being submitted simultaneously herewith). - 19.
-The requested waiver will not adversely affect Petitioner, the Development, any other party that applied to receive SAIL funding in the RFA or the Corporation.
-A denial of the Petition, however, would (a) result in substantial economic hardship to Petitioner, as it has incurred substantial costs to date toward ensuring that the Development proceeds to completion; (b) deprive Monroe County of the provision of much needed affordable workforce housing; and (c) violate principles of fairness. §120.542(2), F.S. - 20.
-As discussed above, the delays have been caused by circumstances outside Petitioner's control.
-As a result, the delay makes it impossible to meet the January 31, 2023 deadline for issuance of a firm loan commitment, or to undertake the Development as contemplated in the Application. - 21.
-The requested waiver will ensure the availability of SAIL and Housing Credit equity funding which will otherwise be lost as a consequence of the development delays described herein.
+17. As a result of the final settlement agreement between the parties, Petitioner has agreed to decrease the number of units in the Development and to relocate the Development Site as more clearly indicated in the sketch attached as Exhibit A.

+18. Petitioner has agreed to the provisions of the final settlement agreement and is submitting this Petition in order to preserve the viability of the Development (and the sister development known as Dockside at Sugarloaf Key, which is the subject of a separate petition for waiver being submitted simultaneously herewith).

+19. The requested waiver will not adversely affect Petitioner, the Development, any other party that applied to receive SAIL funding in the RFA or the Corporation.
+A denial of the Petition, however, would (a) result in substantial economic hardship to Petitioner, as it has incurred substantial costs to date toward ensuring that the Development proceeds to completion; (b) deprive Monroe County of the provision of much needed affordable workforce housing; and (c) violate principles of fairness. §120.542(2), F.S.

+20. As discussed above, the delays have been caused by circumstances outside Petitioner's control.
+As a result, the delay makes it impossible to meet the January 31, 2023 deadline for issuance of a firm loan commitment, or to undertake the Development as contemplated in the Application.

+21. The requested waiver will ensure the availability of SAIL and Housing Credit equity funding which will otherwise be lost as a consequence of the development delays described herein.